 The last bottles of liquid nitroglycerin were tucked into the cavity Tony the Phil had dug out to the side of the base of the drain under center field where it met the larger storm drain sloping away under right field to Bedford Avenue.
-The tiles he had pried away he carefully replaced.
-Even when he threw the beam of his flashlight right on the wall, he could barely see any tiles had ever been disturbed.
+The tiles he had pried away he had tidily carefully replaced.
+Even when he threw the beam of his flashlight directly on the wall, he could hardly see any tiles had ever been disturbed.

 The Dodgers still had to sweep the Pirates to win the pennant, but it was more than doable.
 The Buccos were almost 20 games under .500, even with an outfield of Bill Virdon and Roberto Clemente.
 They had nothing to play for and they would be playing at Ebbets Field, on top of everything, a doubleheader on Saturday and the last game of the season on Sunday.